demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 ### bmc-itsm-incident-template-list
 ***
 Lists all incident requests ticket templates.
 Useful for create incident tickets.
 The records are retrieved by the query argument or by the filtering arguments.
 When using filtering arguments, each one defines a 'LIKE' operation and an 'AND' operator is used between them.
+To see the entire JSON then you can use the raw_response=true at the end of the command.

 #### Base Command